KoriMigan/E-commerce_DB_Design/README.md

 * Attribute → Category/Type (many-to-one)

 This database provides a solid foundation for an e-commerce platform with flexible product variations and attributes.

+The [ERD image](Images\E-commerce Database ERD.jpg) can be found in the images folder that shows the entiry relationship between the tables, which was curated using Draw.io.